I love examining Pokémon and sharing advice on which ones you should consider training.

 When building teams I often find myself looking at what types I need to cover and thinking a Grass type and a Fighting type so combining them would be great right?
 Not quite.
 Chesnaught has great stats and a decent typing defensively.
 It takes reduced damage from six types, but it takes increased damage from six types as well.
 It's not much of a Defensive Pokémon if it can get wrecked by six different types.

 The only other fault I have with Chesnaught is the moves it learns.
-They're great moves, but being a Grass and Fighting type, but not learning a Fighting type Attack until level 60 is a bit ridiculous.
+They're great moves, but being a Grass and Fighting type and not learning a Fighting type Attack until level 60 is a bit ridiculous.

 The ability Overgrow works well on Chespin, Quilladin, and Chesnaught because of their high Defense to remain at low health and their already high Attack to deal damage.
 The Hidden Ability Bulletproof works great to Immunize your Pokémon from a long list of attacks so I like that ability as well.